8balloon/eigenstate/README.md

-# Switchless
+# Eigenstate

-Switchless is a smart state container for [React](https://facebook.github.io/react/index.html).
-It helps you define and control your application's state.
+Eigenstate is a state management tool for [React](https://facebook.github.io/react/index.html) applications.

+With Eigenstate, you define your state and all possible changes

 Switchless helps you write applications that are easy to set up, extend, and test.